vbepipe/Benchmarking-AI/nanoGPT/Presentation/Presentation-Custom18-VictoryGLU.md

 - **Consistent Convergence**: Reaches optimal validation loss efficiently, often peaking around step 2000-2500 in deeper models.

 **Weaknesses:**
-- **6-Layer Anomaly**: It did not win the 6-layer category, falling behind both CustomV2 and CustomV3, suggesting there may be specific depth/width ratios where V2/V3 dynamics are preferable.
+- **6-Layer Anomaly**: It did not win the 6-layer category, falling behind both CustomV2 and CustomV3, suggesting there may be specific depth/width ratios where V2/V3 dynamics are preferable, but this artifact disappears at scale.
+VictoryGLU's 2.5× better scaling performance (6L→12L: +0.0145 vs CustomV2's +0.0359) makes it the only viable option.

 ---